-Congratulations to our Head of Applied Mathematics, Professor Thanh Tran, upon the release of his new book "Schwarz Methods and Multilevel Preconditioners for Boundary Element Methods".
+Congratulations to our Head of Applied Mathematics, Professor Thanh Tran, upon the release of his new book "Schwarz Methods and Multilevel Preconditioners for Boundary Element Methods, opens in a new window".

 Co-authored with Ernst P. Stephan, a retired professor of mathematics at Leibniz University Hannover, the book provides a comprehensive examination of preconditioners for boundary element discretisations of first-kind integral equations.